Leeo97one/discord-soundcloud/README.md

 - Song art support - As it stands now, there is no possible way to achieve this with what's been offered to developers
 - Song progress bar - I got one of my high-IQ boys back home working on this feature as we speak
 - Listen with friends - Again, this is currently not possible, although there is still hope for the future
+- Song permalink - Either have the image or song name an actual link to the song